HuskyHacks/HuskyHacks.github.io/index.md

 1. Right-click on the Desktop and select "Open Terminal Here"
 2. In the command prompt, enter the following: `cd /opt && sudo git clone https://github.com/HuskyHacks/O-Course`
-3. When that has finished, in the command prompt, enter the following: `sudo chmod 755 -R /opt/O-Course && cd O-Course && sudo python3 install.py`
+3. When that has finished, in the command prompt, enter the following: `cd O-Course && sudo python3 install.py`
 4. Follow the script's prompts (hit enter a few times) until it is done.
 The final part of the script launches the docker web app.
 5. Browse to `172.17.0.1` to launch the course!